zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/06-sinhala-google.md

 [Msdiv 9] (# msdiv9) # msdiv9 .ref .msdiv} (2-1)

 [APZ 9.1] (# apz9.1) # apz9.1 .ref .apz} "Who in the world is happiest"
-Satisfied means happy and full of joy. ”Who
+Satisfied means happy and full of joy.
+"Who
 Was the world happy?
 Thus Ayushmatha Tissa said in the same way. " 'Thus' is the (ii) vowel joint and word matching.
 Fill in the letters Equilibrium.
 The words are silly.
 This is the order of the words.